 Public Health Solutions anticipates that as leases expire new leases will be entered into at rentals which are not less than those previously paid for the equivalent facilities.
-Rent expense totaled approximately \$6,773,000 and \$5,889,000 in 2019 and 2018, respectively.
+Rent expense totaled approximately \$6,722,000 and \$6,773,000 in the years ended December 31, 2020 and 2019, respectively.

-NOTE 10 - CONTINGENCIES
+NOTE 10 - PAYCHECK PROTECTION PROGRAM REFUNDABLE ADVANCE